 - To avoid chemical contamination, it is important to avoid roof materials and gutters that contain lead or copper.

 - To avoid contamination by debris, consider installing debris-screening filters.
 This should be installed in the gutter to filter out leaves and other debris from making their way into the system.
-Screening filters should also be placed in the drain pipe to filter out debris draining from the gutter.
-Finally, one should be placed at the inlet into the storage container.
+Screening filters should also be placed in the drainpipe to filter out debris draining from the gutter.
+Finally, one should be placed in the inlet into the storage container.

-Pressure tanks and Pumps are also two very important components of a distribution system.
+Pressure tanks and Pumps are optional components of a distribution system.
 If your RWH system uses gravity flow, there is no need for a pump.
 However, it is important to note that selecting the perfect pump for your system will depend on your volume and pressure requirements.
 Pressure tanks make sure a certain volume of water is pressure-stored.

 Rainwater is a source that if harnessed correctly, can provide a system of sustainable water to those where water isn't always readily available.
 It allows for full control of your own water supply for agricultural, home, and livestock purposes.
 The dry, wet, and barrel systems have different methods of capturing rain, but all include similar components: catchment, conveyance, storage, treatment, and distribution.
 Let's continue to educate each other on rainwater harvesting as a viable means of combating the global water crisis.